 - Use foods that don’t require cooking, such as salad vegetables, tinned meats, breads and breakfast cereals.

-Washing and bathing safely
+Washing and bathing safely without gas or electricity

-If hot water is not available for up to 24 hours then it is appropriate not to wash, unless hygiene is a particular issue.
+If hot water is not available for up to 24 hours then it is appropriate not to wash, unless is a particular issue.
 If hygiene is an issue, disposable baby wipe products that are not soap based may be used without water.